-France urged to reject Le Pen in vote run-off
+France urged to reject Le Pen in vote runoff

 In the next two weeks, Macron will build on his pro-European, centrist message while Le Pen made it clear she would intensify the nationalist, anti-Islamist rhetoric that propelled her into the second round.

 Sunday's first round contest was held under tight security after a terror attack in Paris Thursday night disrupted the final day of campaigning Friday.
-And the Paris attacks in November 2015, on which 130 people were killed, saw French President Francois Hollande's populrity plunge into the doldrums.
+And the Paris attacks in November 2015, in which 130 people were killed, saw Hollande's popularity plunge into the doldrums.

 Le Pen, 48, told supporters her first move as president would be to impose a temporary ban on legal immigration to France.
 She has also vowed to take France out of the EU.